 Last week recap: You suffered through my rant about the romance genre.
 I brought up my issues with it, which mainly dealt with the romance formula and how this can limit the exposure that romance writers get and how they aren’t seen as worthy writers.
-With all of that being said if this is the type of fiction that you’d like to write then I’ll help break it down for you and give some tips on how to take it outside of the formula.
-(Disclaimer: Now taking things outside of the genre may not get you published, unless you go through self-publishing.
-Though I still suggest taking it outside of the formula.)
+With that being said, if this is the type of fiction that you’d like to write, then I’ll help break it down for you and give some tips on how to take it outside of the formula.
+(Disclaimer: taking things outside of the genre may not get you published unless you go through self-publishing.
+I still suggest taking it outside of the formula.)

 The formula for a romance novel/story:

 - Boy meets girl (Or whatever your sexuality or gender preferences are).

 - They either date or fall into a relationship.

 - Sex generally happens (Though not in young adult fiction.
 Don’t have sex in that.
 Parents will kill you.)

 - They make up from the fight.
 Two option form from this: The characters either go about life happily while one character plots a proposal or they go through an external crisis (i.e., disapproving parents, death of a loved one, natural disaster, etc.).

 - Depending upon above: the one character proposes and is accepted (Yay!), or they get through the traumatizing event, and then there is a slightly spontaneous proposal that is accepted.

 This is the basic formula for a romance novel or story or film.
 There can be variations in this structure, especially if adding in a bit of sci-fi to the plot or it’s a mystery romance.
 Honestly, if you need a better break down than this one, YouTube has some good, but dry, videos for you to look at.
 I’m more interested in breaking this formula and making it new and exciting.

 - Have it, so it’s not just male-female.
 Add in LGBTQ+ stories.
 They have a right to be heard, and they’re going to have different challenges than a typical heterosexual relationship will.